I Want To...

 The Organization requires a written contract with Sponsors of proposed research and the following terms must be contained in such agreements.

 (A) All direct and indirect costs of each study must be supported by the study budget.

-(B) In accord with applicable law and regulation and institutional and insurer policies, all non-routine patient care costs must be supported by the study budget and not charged to the patient subjects and their medical insurers.
-Routine care is that which is medically reasonable, necessary, and ordinarily furnished (absent any research study) appropriate to the medical condition of the patient.
+(B) In accordance with applicable laws and regulations and institutional and insurer policies, all non-routine patient care costs must be supported by the study budget and not charged to the study subjects or their medical insurers.
+Routine care is that which is medically reasonable, necessary, and ordinarily furnished (absent any research study), and appropriate to the medical condition of the patient.
 The study contract, protocol or consent form will specify who will pay for routine patient care services which may not be covered by third party health insurance payors due to the patient’s study participation, limits on insurance coverage and/or eligibility exclusions.